troglobit/uftpd/README.md

 different server.

 That being said, a lot of care has been taken to lock down and secure uftpd by default.
-So if you refain from symlinking stuff from your home directory and carefully setup more strict permissions on your FTP home, then uftpd is likely as secrure as any other TFTP/FTP server.
+So if you refrain from symlinking stuff from your home directory and carefully setup more strict permissions on your FTP home, then uftpd is likely as secrure as any other TFTP/FTP server.

 Running